integreat-io/integreat-transporter-redis/README.md

 Redis options can also be given the credentials, i.e. the `key` and `secret` values, through an authenticator, like the `options` authenticator.

+#### Listening to changes

+The Redis transporter supports listening to changes in the database.
+To enable this, set the `keyPattern` in the `incoming` object on `options`.
+When the Integreat instance is set up, call `listen()` on the instance, and Integreat will dispatch `SET` action to changes to keys matching the pattern.

+Note that we only listen for `hset` changes for now.

 ### Debugging

 Run Integreat with env variable `DEBUG=integreat:transporter:redis`, to receive